 The VCube Audio Engine Tab Sets Audio Outputs Quick Routing, enables the ASIO driver (where applicable) and gives access to the ASIO Control Panel for the driver selected.
-Audio Engine Settings is also where settings for the optional SurCode for Dolby E decoding are made.
+Audio Engine Settings is also where settings for the optional SurCode for Dolby E decoding and Surcode for Dolby E encoding are made.